-Selfies are average as it comes with a 5-megapixel front camera.
-But I have seen worst images on some other 5 Megapixel camera phones the 10.OR selfies are good if you are clicking them outdoors in the good daylight.
-Indoors in the artificial light is also passable.
+Selfies are average as 10.OR E comes with a 5-megapixel front camera.
+But I have seen worst images on some other 5 Megapixel camera phones, the 10.OR selfies are good if you are clicking them outdoors in the daylight.
+Indoor selfies in the artificial light are also passable.

-Being a 5-megapixel camera the front shooter can’t capture too many details and is also prone to noise and overexposure.
-Outdoor selfies tend to be better and it is better to use this in the good natural light.
+However, the 5-megapixel camera can’t capture too many details and is also prone to noise and overexposure.
+Further, the Outdoor selfies tend to be better, and it is better to use the camera in natural light.

-There is also a Front dedicated flash which you can use to click selfies and it works well under low light conditions.
+Also, there is a dedicated front flash that you can use to click selfies, and it works well under low light conditions.

-There is also a beautify mode which offers a couple of setting levels to increase the softening and beautify effect on your images.
+Additionally, the camera App has a beautify mode that offers a couple of setting levels to increase the softening and beauty effects.

 Gaming Experience any Heating Issues?

-The smartphone is powered by the Qualcomm Snapdragon 430 Octa-Core processor but for some reason, the CPU Z shows it as Snapdragon 435 clocked at 1.4 GHz.
-There is Adreno 505 GPU which is no slouch when it comes to gaming performance.
+The smartphone is powered by the Qualcomm Snapdragon 430 Octa-Core processor, but for some reason, the CPU Z shows it as Snapdragon 435.
+The processor has a clock speed of 1.4 GHz.
+There is Adreno 505 GPU that is no slouch when it comes to gaming performance.

 I played a couple of games – my favorite Asphalt 8 at high settings.
-The game worked with any issues and performance was mostly smooth
+The game worked smoothly without any glitches.

-Also tested some of the smaller games like Sonic Boom and Minion Rush.
-The 10.OR E was able to breeze through these without breaking a sweat.
-I am impressed with the gaming performance it was flawless.
+Also., I tested some of the smaller games like Sonic Boom and Minion Rush which posed no challenge for the processor.
+I am impressed with the gaming performance, it is flawless.

 But What about heating?

 The 10.OR does not show any sign of heating after playing Asphalt 8 or the lightweight games.
-The phone just gets a little warm from gaming but is very comfortable to hold and play the modern android games on this device.
+The phone just gets a little warm from gaming but is comfortable to hold during the gaming sessions.

 Battery Life and Charging Time

 Aforementioned, the 10.OR E does not feel too bulky in hand and is also quite sleek.
-The mobile comes with a large 4000 mAH capacity battery and there is a 2A-5V charger bundled with the mobile.
+The mobile comes with a hefty 4000 mAH capacity battery, and there is a 2A-5V charger bundled with the mobile.

-But I am pleased with the battery life on the device even compared to Mi A1 which I currently using and will post a review soon.
-Also, have been testing the 10.OR G for 2 days and will also share its review with you guys soon.
+But I am pleased with the battery life on the device even compared to Mi A1 that I am currently using, and will post a review soon.
+Also, I have been testing the 10.OR G for last 2 days, and will also share the review with you guys soon.

 The speaker sound is average, not too loud.
-There is one single speaker present at the bottom of the 10.OR E near the micro-USB port.
-The sound from the earphones — used the Sennheiser PX 80 headphones – is also similar to most phones.
-The output is decent and it is a pleasure to watch videos on Fullscreen with the headphones on.
+There is one single speaker present at the bottom of the 10.OR E, near the micro-USB port.
+The sound output from the earphones, I used the Sennheiser PX 80 headphones, is also similar to most phones.
+The audio quality is decent, it is a pleasure to watch videos on Fullscreen with the headphones on.

-The 3.5 mm headphone jack is located on the top side, I usually prefer it at the bottom side there is less interference when you are watching a video.
+The 3.5 mm headphone jack is located on the top side; I usually prefer it at the bottom as there is less interference when you are watching a video.